-Rate Search: Check Today’s HELOC Rates
+Rate Search: Check Today’s Refinance Rates

-What is a Home Equity Line of Credit
+What is a Home Equity Line of Credit?

-You have a monthly payment that goes towards the principle and interest.
-As you pay off the debt it becomes available to be borrowed again.
+The line of credit works like a credit card.
+You’re given a credit limit and are only charged interest on what you borrow.
+You have a monthly payment that goes towards the principal and interest.
+As you pay off the debt, it becomes available to be borrowed again.

-As an example let’s say your house is worth $200,000 and your mortgage balance is $100,000.
-You can borrow up to 80% of the loan-to-value ratio which in this case is $60,000.
+As an example, let’s say your house is worth $200,000, and your mortgage balance is $100,000.
+You can borrow up to 80% of the loan-to-value ratio, which in this case is $60,000.

-HELOC vs Home Equity Loans
+HELOC vs. Home Equity Loans

 HELOC’s and home equity loans are very similar.
-As with a HELOC a home equity loan let’s you use your home equity as collateral for a loan.
-But instead of a revolving line of credit you are given a lump sum and are charged interest on the entire amount borrowed.
+As with a HELOC, a home equity loan lets you use your home equity as collateral for a loan.
+But instead of a revolving line of credit, you are given a lump sum and are charged interest on the entire amount borrowed.

 Fixed and Variable Interest Rates

-A fixed rate is a rate that is fixed and will not change during the loan term.
+A fixed-rate is a rate that is fixed and will not change during the loan term.
 Fixed rates are often the best choice because they are predictable.

 The Draw Period

-When the draw period ends your monthly payment will increase significantly.
+When the draw period ends, your monthly payment will increase significantly.
 But you have a few options.

-Get another HELOC- When the draw period is up you can get another HELOC and move the balance over and reset the draw period.
+- Get another HELOC- When the draw period is up, you can get another HELOC and move the balance over and reset the draw period.

 Closing costs are fees charged by the mortgage lender for processing the loan.
 One of the main advantages of a home equity line of credit over a home equity loan are the closing costs.

 A home equity loan will have closing costs similar to the percentage you paid when you bought your home.
-With closing costs ranging between 2%-5% of the loan amount means that on a $50,000 home equity loan your closing costs will be between $1,000-$2,500.
+With closing costs ranging between 2%-5% of the loan amount means that on a $50,000 home equity loan, your closing costs will be between $1,000-$2,500.

-With a line of credit there are usually very little to no closing costs involved.
-This is a big advantage of HELOC’s vs home equity loans.
+With a line of credit, there are usually very little to no closing costs involved.
+This is a big advantage of HELOC’s vs. home equity loans.

-Is HELOC interest payment tax deductible?
+Is HELOC interest payment tax-deductible?

 Yes.
 However, under the new Tax Cuts and Jobs Act of 2017, enacted Dec.
-22, 2017 borrowers are no longer able to write off home equity loans or line of credit interest unless the loan was used to buy a new home or substantially upgrade the home.
+22, 2017, borrowers are no longer able to write off home equity loans or line of credit interest unless the loan was used to buy a new home or substantially upgrade the home.